Toluna-IP/tolunaintegratedpaneldocs/faq/externalsample/generalES.md

 ---

+## We’ve recently changed to External Sample offering from Notification or Dashboard.
+Do we need to re-PUT all panelists to a new panel?
+If so, can they be copied over on your end?

+---

 ## Can other integration option(s) can be operated in parallel with IP ES?
 Will the current Integration work?

 Yes.
 This is just another integration option.
 If you are a Dashboard partner and willing to integrate as an ES partner, it is possible, and both the integrations will work seamlessly.